Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 The Thai experience should force a revision of economic theory.

-The textbooks tell us the standard factors of production – finance, skills, labour, materials – are needed for economic development.
+The textbooks tell us the standard factors of production needed for economic development are – finance, skills, labour, materials.

 Without these factors, production cannot happen.

-Well-meaning donor countries often try to provide these factors, without success.
+Well-meaning donor countries often try to provide one or other of these factors, without success.
 They blame lack of success on the so-called transfer problem.

 But what Thailand shows is that the domestic market is also a factor of production.